oitofelix/translation-stallman-speech-on-free-software/index.md

 layout: oitofelix-homepage
 ---
 <div id="markdown" markdown="1">
-## Translation: Stallman speech on free software
+## Translation: Stallman's speech on free software

 This is a translation to Portuguese I made of an English talk given by Richard M. Stallman in 2010 about free software and the free software